qz267/graphite-observer/README.md

 The code is simple and hackable, no more than 500 lines (include html)

-Thanks for: [graph-explorer](https://github.com/vimeo/graph-explorer), [maptail](https://github.com/stagas/maptail), [JSTweener](http://coderepos.org/share/wiki/JSTweener), I have merged styles of these three into graphite-observer
+Thanks to : [graph-explorer](https://github.com/vimeo/graph-explorer), [maptail](https://github.com/stagas/maptail), [JSTweener](http://coderepos.org/share/wiki/JSTweener), I have merged styles of these three into graphite-observer

 # Screenshot